MicrosoftDocs/PowerShell-Docs/scripting/setup/PS-remoting-second-hop.md

 ## CredSSP

-You can use the [Credential Security Support Provider (CredSSP)](https://msdn.microsoft.com/en-us/library/windows/desktop/bb931352.aspx) for authentication (by specifying "CredSSP" as the value of the `Authentication` parameter of a call to the [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) cmdlet.
+You can use the [Credential Security Support Provider (CredSSP)](https://msdn.microsoft.com/en-us/library/windows/desktop/bb931352.aspx) for authentication.
 CredSSP passes credentials in plain text to the server, so using it opens you up to credential theft attacks.
 If the remote computer is compromised, the attacker has access to the user's credentials.
 CredSSP is disabled by default on both client and server computers.
 You should enable CredSSP only in the most trusted environments.
 For example, a domain administrator connecting to a domain controller because the domain controller is highly trusted.